Implementation of symmetric order-preserving encryption scheme

 Order-preserving encryption (OPE) allows to compare ciphertext values in order to learn the corresponding relation between the underlying plaintexts.
 By definition, order-preserving encryption methods are less secure than conventional encryption algorithms for the same data sizes, because the former leak ordering information of the plaintext values.

 How can OPE be useful?
 For example, some systems may need OPE to perform a certain set of queries (such as range SQL queries) over encrypted data.
 These systems include CryptDB and Monomi to name a few.

 As mentioned above, security guarantees for Boldyreva’s schema are weaker than those of deterministic encryption schemes, but security can still be improved if the encryption keys are long enough.
-It is advised to use randomly generated keys at least 128 bits long, with the optimal size being equal to 256 bits.
-Keys can be longer, but it won’t improve the overall security.
+It is advised to use randomly generated keys at least 256 bits long.

 PyTest is used as a test framework.
 Run all tests:

 $ py.test tests/